-The General Sessions Court Traffic School continued to win National Safety Council awards in 2012 for Best On-line and Best DDC Performance.
-For the 4th consecutive year, the main focus has been the "Driver's License Reinstatement" (DLR) class.
-Individuals arrested for "driving on revoked or suspended license" were referred to the DLR class as a condition of an "under advisement" plea.
+The General Sessions Court Traffic School continued to win National Safety Council awards in 2013 for Best On-line and Best Defensive Driving Course (DDC) Performance.
+For the 5th consecutive year, the main focus has been the "Driver's License Reinstatement" (DLR) class.
+People who receive state citations for "driving on revoked or suspended license" have their driving history analyzed and an individual plan devised to assist them with the often complicated reinstatement process.
+Both English and Spanish DLR, DDC4 and DDC8 classes are now regularly used as a an "under advisement" plea offered by the assistant District Attorneys (DA).
+Individuals completing these classes may avoid jail-time, provided no new arrests occur resulting in subsequent state citations for additional unlicensed driving offenses.